Fiserv/apim/docs/getting-started.md

 3. Follow the instructions on the screen to set up your account
 4. Sign in to your Fiserv Developer Studio account once it is activated

-## Creating a APIM Consumer Onboarding and Monetization Workspace
+## Creating a APIM Self service Workspace
 Workspaces are dedicated spaces for developers to obtain API key, API secret and product related details.
 Perform the following steps to create a workspace on Fiserv Developer Studio: